andriabakti/coffeeShop-BE/README.md

 ```

-4. Make sure you already import the [example database](db-example.sql) to your local database first.
-Then run the app locally in development mode
+4. Make sure you already import the [example database](db-example.sql) to your local database.
+5. Run the app locally in development mode

 ```sh
 npm run dev